JetBrains/amper/docs/DSLReference.md

 ### Repositories

-`repositories:` section defines the list of repositories used to look up and download the Pot dependencies.
+`repositories:` section defines the list of repositories used to look up and download the Module dependencies.
 Read more about the [dependency repositories](Documentation.md#managing-maven-repositories).

 | Attribute             | Description                                         |